Federico Mancarella

-Federico Mancarella (born 4 September 1992) is an Italian paracanoeist.
+Federico Mancarella (born 4 September 1992) is an Italian Para canoeist.
 He represents Italy in elite international competitions.

 Career

 Mancarella represented Italy at the 2016 Summer Paralympics in the men's KL2 event and finished in fifth place with a time of 45.596.

 Mancarella again represented Italy at the 2020 Summer Paralympics in the men's KL2 event and won a bronze.